Magensa/te-connect-react/TecGooglePayREADME.md

 ## Important Google Pay Notes
 The Google Pay workflow differs from Apple Pay in a few ways.

-The [```confirm-token``` Event](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#confirm-token-Event) is only mandatory if you do not provide the optional ```callbackIntents``` in your [payment request object](#Google-Pay-Payment-Request-Object).
-If you do choose to leverage an ```onPaymentAuthorized``` callback - the token will be presented in that callback function, prior to the [```confirm-token``` Event](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#confirm-token-Event).
-By registering an ```onPaymentAuthorized``` callback - the Google Pay form will wait for a positive or negative response from your application before closing (waiting for your application's processing response).
-This callback is optional - and the default behavior is the form closes upon token generation ([```confirm-token``` Event](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#confirm-token-Event)).
-The [minimally viable code example](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#Example-Implementation) uses the [```confirm-token``` Event](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#confirm-token-Event), while the [more complex implementation](#Google-Pay-Example-Implementation) uses the ```onPaymentAuthorized``` callback to capture the token.
+The [`confirm-token` Event](./TecPaymentRequestREADME.md#confirm-token-Event) is only mandatory if you do not provide the optional `callbackIntents` in your [payment request object](#Google-Pay-Payment-Request-Object).
+If you do choose to leverage an `onPaymentAuthorized` callback - the token will be presented in that callback function, prior to the [`confirm-token` Event](./TecPaymentRequestREADME.md#confirm-token-Event).

+By registering an `onPaymentAuthorized` callback - the Google Pay form will wait for a positive or negative response from your application before closing (waiting for your application's processing response).
+This callback is optional - and the default behavior is the form closes upon token generation ([`confirm-token` Event](./TecPaymentRequestREADME.md#confirm-token-Event)).
+The [standard implementation code example](./TecPaymentRequestREADME.md#Example-Implementation) uses the [`confirm-token` Event](./TecPaymentRequestREADME.md#confirm-token-Event), while the [more complex implementation](#Google-Pay-Example-Implementation) uses the `onPaymentAuthorized` callback to capture the token.

+Any optional callback or options will be provided directly in the [payment request object](#Google-Pay-Payment-Request-Object).

-Apple Pay Id (```appleMerchantId```) is the only required ID to complete the Apple Pay workflow.
-Google Pay, on the other hand, requires three points of identification:  ```merchantId```, ```merchantName```, and ```gatewayId```.
-The ```merchantId``` and ```merchantName``` will be negotiated directly between you and Google.
-[Google's documentation on MerchantInfo and their Wallet Console](https://developers.google.com/pay/api/web/reference/request-objects#MerchantInfo) is very detailed - just remember that the ```merchantId``` is fed to the ```createTEConnect``` function, while the other points of information are provided in the [payment request object](#Google-Pay-Payment-Request-Object).
-The ```gatewayId``` is provided by Magensa™ after a successful account creation.
+Google Pay requires three points of identification:  `merchantId`, `merchantName`, and `gatewayId`.
+The `merchantId` and `merchantName` will be negotiated directly between you and Google.
+[Google's documentation on MerchantInfo and their Wallet Console](https://developers.google.com/pay/api/web/reference/request-objects#MerchantInfo) is very detailed - just remember that the `merchantId` is fed to the `createTEConnect` function, while the other points of information are provided in the [payment request object](#Google-Pay-Payment-Request-Object).
+The `gatewayId` is provided by Magensa™ after a successful account creation.

-Apple Pay uses an event driven workflow ([Apple Pay Listeners](https://github.com/Magensa/te-connect-react/blob/master/TecApplePayREADME.md#Apple-Pay-Listeners)), while Google uses optional callbacks.
-This means that for Apple Pay - you will be leveraging TEConnect's [```listenFor``` method](https://github.com/Magensa/te-connect-react/blob/master/TecApplePayREADME.md#Payment-Request-Event-Handlers), wheras for Google - any optional callback or options will be provided directly in the [payment request object](#Google-Pay-Payment-Request-Object).
-This can help differentiate which platform the end-user is using - as MPPG will have different operations to process the tokens created (Manual Entry, Apple Pay, or Google Pay).

 <br/>

 # Google Pay Payment Request Object
 This section lists all available properties that are available for use with TEConnect.
 Many of the properties correspond directly to Google's documentation on the payment request object ([found here](https://developers.google.com/pay/api/web/reference/request-objects#PaymentDataRequest)).
-Some of the properties listed in Google's documentation (such as ```tokenizationSpecification```) are built by TEConnect, and as such is not read as an input.
+Some of the properties listed in Google's documentation (such as `tokenizationSpecification`) are built by TEConnect, and as such is not read as an input.

-An Example for a simple implementation can be [found here](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md#Example-Implementation).
+An Example for a simple implementation can be [found here](./TecPaymentRequestREADME.md#Example-Implementation).
 An example for the most complex object allowed can be [found below](#Google-Pay-Example-Implementation).

 For more information on each property - please see [Google's Documentation](https://developers.google.com/pay/api/web/reference/request-objects#PaymentDataRequest).